Token-Resurrection/Token-Resurrection/README.md

 ## Problem Statement

-Tokens transferred to contract addresses are often irretrievable, leading to permanent loss for users.
+Currently, there is no means to connect with the issuer and build a community around these lost tokens.Tokens transferred to contract addresses are often irretrievable, leading to permanent loss for users.
 Token Resurrection provides a mechanism to recover such tokens, benefiting users, issuers, and the platform facilitating the recovery process. 🛠️

 ## Solution Details